-- Helping the fishing industry understand and follow regulations that support sustainable fish stocks and a sustainable fishing industry.
+- Helping the fishing industry understand and adhere to regulations that support sustainable fish stocks and a sustainable fishing industry.

 - Implementing compliance and enforcement plans for catch share management.

-- Protecting marine resources in National Marine Sanctuaries.
+- Protecting marine resources in National Marine Sanctuaries and National Marine Monuments.

-- Protecting marine mammal and endangered species by enforcing bycatch reduction, gear, and closed area regulations.
+- Protecting marine mammal and endangered species by enforcing bycatch reduction, gear, closed area, and human interaction regulations.